meowdding/SkyOcean/README.md

 - Mute the Phantoms
     - Mutes all Phantom sounds, making your ears not bleed to death.
 - Shulker Overwrite
-    - Allows you to overwrite the Shulkers color with a custom one.
+    - Allows you to overwrite the Shulker's color with a custom one.

 </details>